ian727/congo-airfields/airports/kimpokofzae/kimpoko.md

     </figure>
 </div>

-## **Historical Background of Kimpoko Airport**
+## Historical Background of Kimpoko Airport

-Little information exists regarding the establishment of Kimpoko Airport**.
-However, it is officially listed in the **ICAO database as FZAE.
+Little information exists regarding the establishment of Kimpoko Airport.
+However, it is officially listed in the ICAO database as FZAE.

 The 1966 aeronautical Joint Operations Graphics map, published by the U.S. Defense Mapping Agency, marks the airport’s location near the main road leading to Kimpoko.
 Given that Kimpoko itself was only a small village at the time, it is likely that the airport was constructed in parallel with the development of the N’Sele resort.
 Its primary function was probably to fly in government officials, architects, and high-profile guests during the construction of the prestigious retreat.